cytoscape/cytoscape-manual/docs/Styles.md

 <a id="tutorial_1_creating_a_basic_style_and_setting_default_values"> </a>
 ### Tutorial 1: Creating a Basic Style and Setting Default Values

-The goal of this tutorial is to learn how to create a new Style and set some default values.
+The goal of this tutorial is to learn how to create a new style and set some default values.

 1.  **Load a sample network:** From the main menu, select **File →